datatrail-jhu/10_dsjob/manuscript/07_twitter.md

 You'll also want to include a link to your personal website in the "Website" box.
 Type the URL of your website there.

-On these same three profiles whose bios we just looked at, you'll see that each has also helpfully provided their webiste URL within their individual Twitter profiles.
+On these same three profiles whose bios we just looked at, you'll see that each has also helpfully provided their website URL within their individual Twitter profiles.

 ![Website links](images/07_twitter/07_dsjob_twitter-8.png)